Benson Hill Inc (BHIL) Shares Plummet Below 1-Year High - News Heater

-Benson Hill Inc (NYSE: BHIL) has seen a decline in its stock price by -13.07 in relation to its previous close of 0.24.
-However, the company has experienced a -26.59% decline in its stock price over the last five trading sessions.
+Benson Hill Inc (NYSE: BHIL)’s stock price has gone decline by -9.59 in comparison to its previous close of 0.22, however, the company has experienced a -12.29% decrease in its stock price over the last five trading days.
 Seeking Alpha reported 2023-08-09 that Benson Hill, Inc. (NYSE:BHIL ) Q2 2023 Earnings Conference Call August 9, 2023 8:30 AM ET Company Participants Ruben Mella – Senior Director, IR Adrienne Elsner – Interim CEO & Director Dean Freeman – CFO Conference Call Participants Adam Samuelson – Goldman Sachs Group Kristen Owen – Oppenheimer Antonio Hernandez – Barclays Benjamin Klieve – Lake Street Capital Markets Brian Wright – ROTH MKM Partners Operator Good morning.
 Thank you for attending Benson Hill’s Second Quarter 2023 Earnings Call.

 Is It Worth Investing in Benson Hill Inc (NYSE: BHIL) Right Now?

-Additionally, the 36-month beta value for BHIL is 2.38.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for BHIL is at 2.25.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023